hoangduytran/pyside_po_editor_rework/updates/explorer/update_md/enhanced_navigation_implementation.md

 3. **Startup Application**
    - Settings are restored during widget initialization
-   - View mode is explicitly applied after UI setup
+   - View mode is explicitly applied during initialization
    - Navigation history is restored if available
+   - The current directory from settings is automatically loaded and displayed
+   - Sort settings are applied consistently

+4. **UI Improvements**
+   - Path editor shows only the basename (not the full path) for cleaner UI
+   - Tooltip provides the full path for reference
+   - Directory content is immediately loaded on startup without requiring manual refresh

 ## Testing